ilijaljubicic/mikan/readme.md

 # Example clients

 clientA.html is an example of a browser JavaScript App publishing messages to the **Mikan server**.
-It publishes JSON messages to the topic named "entity".
+It publishes JSON messages to the topic named "WebLVC:PhysicalEntity".

-clientB.html is an example of a browser App subscribing to messages of the topic named "entity".
+clientB.html is an example of a browser App subscribing to messages of the topic named "WebLVC:PhysicalEntity" and "WebLVC:EnvironmentalEntity".

 Similarly, cesiumClientB.html is an example browser App receiving the JSON messages from clientA.html.
 It displays the received messages on the [Cesium 3D globe](https://cesiumjs.org/).